 - Second-line: single-agent vinorelbine or capecitabine.

-- For patients who are receiving treatment with trastuzumab for advanced breast cancer, discontinue treatment with trastuzumab at the time of disease progression outside the central nervous system.
-Do not discontinue trastuzumab if disease progression is within the central nervous system alone.
+- For patients who are receiving treatment with trastuzumab for advanced breast cancer, discontinue treatment with trastuzumab at the time of disease progression outside the central nervous system but not if disease progression is within the central nervous system alone.

 Breast cancer in pregnancy